russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/Autonomous Agents/autonomous-agent-copilot-studio.md

 # Building an Autonomous Agent with Copilot Studio: Step-by-Step Guide

-This comprehensive guide walks you through the process of creating an autonomous agent using Microsoft Copilot Studio, enabling your AI to perform tasks independently while maintaining user interaction when needed.
+This comprehensive guide walks you through the process of creating an autonomous agent using Microsoft Copilot Studio, enabling your agents to perform tasks independently while maintaining user interaction when needed.

 ## What is an Autonomous Agent?